 dialogue(int(sys.argv[1]))Now, we can run icecreamdialogue_standalone_withinput.py in a terminal.

 Good practice involves that one script does not exceed 50-100 lines of code (except inline docs and multiline variables).
-In consequence, a package will most likely consist of multiple scripts that are stored in one folder and one core script serves for the initiation of the scripts.
+Consequently, a package will most likely consist of multiple scripts that are stored in one folder and one core script serves for the initiation of the scripts.
 This core script is called __init__.py and Python will always invoke this script name in a package folder.
-Example structure of a module called icecreamery:
+Example structure of a package called icecreamery:

 icecreamery(folder name)__init__.py- package initiation Python scripticecreamdialogue.py- dialogue producing Python scripticecream_maker.py- virtual ice cream producing Python script

-To automatically invoke the two relevant scripts (sub-modules) of the icecreamery module, the __init__.py needs to include the following:
+To automatically invoke the two relevant scripts (sub-modules) of the icecreamery package, the __init__.py needs to include the following:

 # __init__.py